permasigner/bot/README.md

-# Pikachu Bot
+# Permacord Bot

-Pikachu is a bot based on [GIR Rewrite](https://github.com/DiscordGIR/GIRRewrite) for [Nebula's Palace](https://itsnebula.net/discord).
+Permacord is a bot based on [GIR Rewrite](https://github.com/DiscordGIR/GIRRewrite) for [Permacord](https://dsc.gg/permasigner).
 It features:

 - Completely based on Discord's Slash Commands, written in the [Discord.py library](https://github.com/Rapptz/discord.py)
 - Standard moderation commands such as warn, mute, kick, ban, ...